xddq/nodejs-typescript-modern-starter/README.md

 ## Overview

-This starter uses a bare-bones and minimal approach and ideal to get up and running with a new project in no time.
+This starter uses a bare-bones and minimal approach to get anyone up and running with a new project in no time.
 It provides:

 - Typescript 5 set up with the entrypoint in `./src/index.ts`.